-Brinkman Data Analytics is a one-person research operation run by Stan Brinkman, a Dutch BBA based in Chiang Mai, Thailand.
-The work is foreign-real-estate underwriting — scraping listings, rejecting most of them on the math, documenting the ones that survive.
-The catalog runs from a $20 protocol PDF to a $339 custom report.
+Brinkman Data Analytics is a one-person research operation run by Stan Brinkman, a Dutch BBA.
+The company is Dutch — Amsterdam — and the fieldwork is 18 months on the ground in Chiang Mai.
+The work is foreign-real-estate underwriting — analysing listings, rejecting most of them on the math, documenting the ones that survive.
+The catalog runs from a $20 protocol PDF to a $499 custom report.
 Three buyer reviews are quoted below verbatim.
 The case study at /case-studies/galaethong is documented down to the title deed.
-The brand is pre-launch — zero documented sales as of May 19, 2026 — and this page exists so anyone verifying us has everything they need in one place.
+First paying client: May 30, 2026 — one Protocol and two commissioned $499 reports, Bangkok and Phuket, both delivered.
+This page exists so anyone verifying us has everything they need in one place.

 Reviews